 This professional development opportunity focusses on teacher strategies, planning and actions that develop positive and respectful relationships with students through the establishment of safe and supportive learning environments.

 Full day Cultural Capability programs developed by Aboriginal Elders and educators.

 These programs aim to build cultural knowledge and support teachers to work more effectively with First Nation students, parents and community members.
 They are ideal for any teacher seeking to develop their skills relating to APST descriptors 1.4 and 2.4, including those working towards HAT or Lead teacher certification.

 An introductory program and intensive program to support members in learning about and working towards HAT or Lead certification.

-These brand-new FREE professional development sessions aim to provide the knowledge and skills necessary to create your application portfolio.
+These FREE professional development sessions aim to provide the knowledge and skills necessary to create your application portfolio.
 Experienced Assessor and Moderator, Rebecca Hack will workshop approaches to collecting, collating and annotating evidence as well as understanding the descriptors.
-These workshops are new in 2020 and are different to the sessions offered previously by the QTU and the Department.
+These workshops are different to the sessions offered previously by the QTU and the Department.